jyu7771992/SupplyChain-Database--System/README.md

 ![Final Supply Chain ERD](https://github.com/jyu7771992/SupplyChain-Database--System/assets/122926291/77e44192-475c-4b85-b639-bff286093721)

-# How to implement our codes
+[!TIP]How to implement our codes

-# Step1:

-Please create all SQL DDL tables in create table.sql and then insert data from data.sql and then implement test file or encryption file to see the data result.
+[^1]: Please create all SQL DDL tables in create table.sql and then insert data from data.sql and then implement test file or encryption file to see the data result.

-# Step2:

-You can find the data visualization report in the data visualization file, including codes and data result from SQL DDL and python.
+[^2]: You can find the data visualization report in the data visualization file, including codes and data result from SQL DDL and python.

-# Step3:

-Make sure do the housekeeping and drop table to prevent duplicates table in your database.
+[^3]: Make sure do the housekeeping and drop table to prevent duplicates table in your database.